An excerpt from the The 90-Day Heart Line Challenge

 When accessing this universal power, which resides within the heart center of each and every one us, we will reap emotional riches and spiritual rewards that are truly unimaginable—we will gain the wisdom and inner strength to reshape our lives.
 They say that the truth will set you free, well, getting to know your true self, your true heart, will free you to experience love in all its glorious forms and in complete abundance.

-In The 90-Day Heart Line Challenge, we will look at the connection between our heart center and our heart line and how, in real and practical steps, we can change one to change and improve the other.
+In The 90-Day Heart Line Challenge, we look at the connection between our heart center and our heart line and how, in real and practical steps, we can change one to change and improve the other.
 Vedic Palmistry is a 5,000-year-old science that comes down to us from the teachings of the ancient Indian Vedas—the most sacred source of inspired wisdom in existence.
 But the real beauty of palmistry is that these changes are measurable and verifiable—when we change our thoughts and attitudes, the lines in our hand will change accordingly!
 We can actually see this change occur by taking our handprints at regular intervals—such as at the beginning and end of The 90-Day Heart Line Challenge.

-Take advantage of our fantastic Summer Special and order your free Do-It-Yourself Hand printing Kit so you can take your handprints at the beginning of the Challenge and witness the changes in your hands at the end of the Challenge.
+Take advantage of our fantastic Special and order your free Do-It-Yourself Hand printing Kit so you can take your handprints at the beginning of the Challenge and witness the changes in your hands at the end of the Challenge.
 Start your journey toward a more love-filled and happier life today!

-TAKE ADVANTAGE OF OUR INCREDIBLE SUMMER OFFER: 30% OFF ON THE HEART LINE CHALLENGE!
+TAKE ADVANTAGE OF OUR INCREDIBLE FALL OFFER:

 Added Bonus: Enjoy a live 20-minute free consultation on ZOOM with astro-palmist Denise Parisé